Inner West Council area

 - Health Care and Social Assistance (10,763 people or 14.4%)

 In combination these three industries accounted for 27,148 people in total or 36.4% of the local workers.

 In comparison, New South Wales employed 13.0% in Health Care and Social Assistance; 9.7% in Retail Trade; and 9.6% in Construction.

 The major differences between the jobs held by local workers of the Inner West Council area and New South Wales were:

-- A smaller percentage of local workers employed in the field of Financial and Insurance Services (1.9% compared to 5.1%)
+- A larger percentage of local workers employed in Accommodation and Food Services (9.6% compared to 6.9%)

-- A larger percentage of local workers employed in the field of Accommodation and Food Services (8.9% compared to 7.0%)
+- A smaller percentage of local workers employed in Financial and Insurance Services (1.8% compared to 5.2%)